rdkcentral/ThunderNanoServices/Cobalt/doc/CobaltPlugin.md

 Notifications are autonomous events, triggered by the internals of the plugin, and broadcasted via JSON-RPC to all registered observers.
 Refer to [[Thunder](#ref.Thunder)] for information on how to register for a notification.

-The following events are provided by the Spark plugin:
+The following events are provided by the Cobalt plugin:

 Browser interface events: